REPL Driven Developmentλ︎

 clojure-mode will automatically format code and so will Clojure LSP (via cljfmt).
 These tools are configurable and should be tailored to the teams standard.

-At some point before production you should have unit tests around the public API of each namespace in your project to catch regressions before committed.
-It is much more efficient in terms of thinking time to create these tests as you stabilise the design that as an after thought.
-So it makes sense to write these tests as part of the design process.
+Unit tests should support the public API of each namespace in a project to help prevent regressions in the code.
+Its far more efficient in terms of thinking time to define unit tests as the design starts to stabilize than as an after thought.

 Automate local test runner